 The new CHI Health Creighton University Medical Center Bergan Mercy merges Creighton University Medical Center with CHI Health Bergan Mercy Medical Center.
 Together they form a contemporary, leading academic health system.

 The $140 million expansion, renovation and consolidation project moved trauma functions and academic medical center operations from near downtown Omaha to an existing, more centrally located Omaha site.
 Today this facility is one of only two Level-I trauma centers in the city.
-The effort also involved the design of a new 138,500-SF ambulatory clinic, as well as 263,200 SF of complex renovations.
+The effort also involved the design of a new 138,500-SF specialty clinic, as well as 263,200 SF of complex renovations.

 We used the best evidence-based design practices to create clinical spaces that improve mood and productivity among staff, reducing the likelihood of accidents and promoting the healing process of patients.